 Andy’s swift decision to euthanise the animal in great pain could be in reference to his own desire to ‘make [his life] over’.
 He has inadvertently projected his own fears and anxieties over his GSS diagnosis onto the critically injured creature.
 Essentially, in the moment of mutual pain, Andy could resonate with the tiger quoll.

-My theory is that the images of casual sex serves as an ironic layer to a play titled Extinction.
+My theory is that the images of casual sex serve as an ironic layer to a play titled Extinction.
 Both Piper and Heather unwittingly develop sexual relations with Jewell on a casual basis which symbolises how intercourse is no longer purely valued as a means for continuing the species.
-These ‘efforts’ for reproduction is fruitless.
+These ‘efforts’ for reproduction are fruitless.

-1. Shows how mankind is centred on pleasure and instant gratification.
-Prioritising the self above all matters.
+1. They show how mankind is centred on pleasure and instant gratification, prioritising the self above all matters.

-2. Demonstrates how modern living expectations, consumerism and the perpetuation of gluttony have led to a plateau in human evolution.
+2. They demonstrate how modern living expectations, consumerism and the perpetuation of gluttony have led to a plateau in human evolution.